Johnson's SU-distribution: Applications

 Johnson's $S_{U}$-distribution has been used successfully to model asset returns for portfolio management.

+This comes as a superior alternative to using the Normal distribution to model asset returns.
+An R package, JSUparameters, was developed in 2021 to aid in the estimation of the parameters of the best-fitting Johnson's $S_{U}$-distribution for a given dataset.
 Johnson distributions are also sometimes used in option pricing, so as to accommodate an observed volatility smile; see Johnson binomial tree.

 An alternative to the Johnson system of distributions is the quantile-parameterized distributions (QPDs).
 QPDs can provide greater shape flexibility than the Johnson system.
 Instead of fitting moments, QPDs are typically fit to empirical CDF data with linear least squares.

+Johnson's $S_{U}$-distribution is also used in the modelling of the invariant mass of some heavy mesons in the field of B-physics.